mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

   <tr>
     <td><b>Edges</b></td>
     <td>3D Nurbs curves </br>(location in 3D space)</td>
     <td>Edges describe the bounds of the brep.
-Each references the 3D curve, two end vertices and the list of trims.
-If an edge has more than one trim that means the edge is shared among more than one face.
-Multiple edges can reference the same 3D curve (typically different portion of it).</td>
+Each references the 3D curve, two end vertices, and the list of trims.
+If an edge has more than one trim, that means the edge is shared among more than one face.
+Multiple edges can reference the same 3D curve (typically a different portion of it).</td>
   </tr>
   <tr>
     <td><b>Faces</b></td>
-    <td>3D underlying Nurbs surfaces</br>(location in 3D space)</td>
+    <td>3D underlying NURBS surfaces</br>(location in 3D space)</td>
     <td>Faces reference the 3D surface and at least one outer loop.
 A face normal direction might not be the same as that of the underlying surface normal.
-Multiple faces can reference the same 3D surface (typically different portion of it).</td>
+Multiple faces can reference the same 3D surface (typically a different portion of it).</td>
   </tr>
   <tr>
     <td><b>Loops</b></td>
     <td>2D closed curves of connected trims </br>(in 2D parameter space)</td>
     <td>Each face has exactly one outer loop defining the outer boundary of the face.
 A face can also have inner loops (holes).
 Each loop contains a list of trims.</td>
   </tr>
   <tr>
     <td><b>Trims</b></td>
     <td>2D Curves </br>(in 2D parameter space)</td>
-    <td>Each trim references one 2D curve and exactly one edge, except in singular trims, there is no edge.
+    <td>Each trim references one 2D curve & exactly one edge, except in singular trims, there is no edge.
 The 2D curves of the trims run in a consistent direction.
-Trims of outer or boundary of the face run anti-clockwise regardless of the 3D curve direction of its edge.
+Trims of outer or boundary of the face run counter-clockwise regardless of the 3D curve direction of its edge.
 The 2D curves of the trims of the inner loops run clockwise.</td>
   </tr>
 </table>

-Each brep includes lists of geometry and topology elements.
-Topology elements point to each other and the geometry they reference which makes it easy to navigate through the brep data structure.
-The following diagram shows navigation paths of the brep topology and geometry elements.
+Each brep includes lists of geometry & topology elements.
+Topology elements point to each other and the geometry they reference, which makes it easy to navigate through the brep data structure.
+The following diagram shows navigation paths of the brep topology & geometry elements:

 <figure>
    <img src="brep_navigate.png">